 - 1. No violation occurred, the Vice Dean for Academic Affairs may accept the finding, and so notify the Respondents(s); - 2.
-No violation occurred, and, - a) the Vice Dean for Academic Affairs disagrees; he/she shall decide upon an appropriate sanction as set forth below and so notify the Respondents(s); or - b) the Vice Dean for Academic Affairs disagrees; he/she shall decide to forward the matter to the APPS Committee for further consideration; - 3.
+No violation occurred, and the Vice Dean for Academic Affairs disagrees, he/she may decide: - a) Upon an appropriate sanction as set forth below and so notify the Respondents(s); or - b) To forward the matter to the APPS Committee for further consideration; - 3.
 A violation occurred, and the Vice Dean for Academic Affairs may accept the finding and the sanction proposed by the ad hoc committee, and so notify the Respondents(s); - 4.
-A violation occurred, and, - a) the Vice Dean for Academic Affairs disagrees with the sanction proposed by the ad hoc committee, he/she shall decide upon an appropriate sanction as set forth below, and so notify the Respondents(s); or b) the Vice Dean for Academic Affairs disagrees with the sanction, he/she shall decide to forward the matter to the APPS Committee for further consideration on the sanction only.
+A violation occurred, and the Vice Dean for Academic Affairs disagrees with the sanction proposed by the ad hoc committee, he/she may decide: - a) Upon an appropriate sanction as set forth below, and so notify the Respondents(s); or - b) To forward the matter to the APPS Committee for further consideration on the sanction only.

-The Vice Dean for Academic Affairs notifies the student in writing of his/her decision and:
+The Vice Dean for Academic Affairs notifies the student in writing of his/her decision and if the decision of the Vice Dean for Academic Affairs is:

-- 1. If the decision of the Vice Dean for Academic Affairs is No. 2a, 3, or 4a above and the Respondents(s) accepts the decision, the decision of the Vice Dean for Academic Affairs shall be final; or - 2.
-If the decision of Vice Dean for Academic Affairs is No. 2a, 3, or 4a above, and Respondent(s) do not accept the decision of the Vice Dean for Academic Affairs, the Respondent(s) has (have) the right to appeal the decision to the APPS Committee. - 3.
-If the decision of Vice Dean for Academic Affairs is No. 2b, or 4b above, the matter will be forwarded to the APPS Committee for further consideration.
+- 1. No. 2a, 3, or 4a above and the Respondents(s) accepts the decision, the decision of the Vice Dean for Academic Affairs shall be final; or - 2.
+No. 2a, 3, or 4a above, and Respondent(s) do not accept the decision of the Vice Dean for Academic Affairs, the Respondent(s) has/have the right to appeal the decision to the APPS Committee; or - 3.
+No. 2b, or 4b above, the matter will be forwarded to the APPS Committee for further consideration.

-An appeal of the Vice Dean's decision to the APPS Committee by the student must be made in writing to the Vice Dean within seven (7) calendar days of receipt of notification and be based only upon new and relevant information not available to the Vice Dean at the time of the hearing.
-If the student does not appeal within seven (7) calendar days of receipt of notification, the Vice Dean's decision is final.
+An appeal of the Vice Dean for Academic Affairs' decision to the APPS Committee by the student must be made in writing to the Vice Dean for Academic Affairs within five (5) business days of receipt of notification and be based only upon new and relevant information not available to the student at the time of the hearing.
+If the student does not appeal within five (5) business days of receipt of notification, the Vice Dean's decision is final.